jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Portfolio tax rate entities and investors in entities (4)
 FIF income
-(4B) For the purposes of this section, an amount that would, in the absence of section EX 59 (Codes: comparative value method, deemed rate of return method, fair dividend rate method, and cost method), be income of a person from an attributing interest in a FIF is treated as if it were assessable income of the person.
+(4B) For the purposes of this section, an amount that would, in the absence of section EX 59 (Codes: comparative value method, deemed rate of return method, fair dividend rate method, cost method, and revenue account method), be income of a person from an attributing interest in a FIF is treated as if it were assessable income of the person.
 Arrangements for tax advantage
 (5) A person’s credit under this section is extinguished if any of the following sections apply:
   (a) section GB 36 (Reconstruction of imputation arrangements to obtain tax advantage):